learnwithgurpreet/b.learnwithgurpreet.me/src/posts/7-ways-to-make-your-website-more-accessible-and-sustainable.md

 There is no problem having such expectations but at the same time, we forget about the environment and other key factories which are left behind.

-> "If the Internet was a country, it would be the 7th largest polluter"
+> If the Internet was a country, it would be the 7th largest polluter
->
 > sustainablewebmanifesto.com

 Before going further, you need to understand your **Digital Carbon Foot Print**